8B Skills: Vaginal examination in labour

 L. Grading the degree of moulding

-The occipito-parietal and the sagittal sutures are palpated and the relationship or closeness of the two adjacent bones assessed.
-The amount of moulding recorded on the partogram should be the most severe degree found in any of the sutures palpated.
+The sagittal suture is palpated and the relationship or closeness of the two adjacent bones assessed.

 The degree of moulding is assessed according to the following scale: